 For consideration as you plan for your trip, including what to pack, and perhaps experience new!...massage, ballet, whale watching, the Tactile Dome.

 What to Wear in Our Climate?
 The city of San Francisco has a mild, Mediterranean climate—little to moderate heat in spring and summer, occasional rain but no snow in "winter" (usually late November to late April).
-The region as a whole (Napa, Silicon Valley, Carmel, San Jose et. al.) is a mosaic of micro-climates whose particular features are determined by distance from the Pacific or the Bay, by which side of a hill you're walking on, and by whether fog comes out to play.
+The region as a whole (Napa, Silicon Valley, Carmel, San Jose et. al.) is a mosaic of micro-climates whose particular features are determined by distance from the Pacific or the Bay, on which side of a hill you're walking, and by whether fog comes out to play.